-Lincoln County's case and positivity rate has dropped into the moderate risk tier.
+Lincoln County's case and positivity rate is still dropping.
+The case rate is still in the moderate risk tier, and the positivity rate has dropped to the minimal risk tier.
 The county does not have a local hospital, but the regional hospital has moderate impact.
-SCPHD is no longer monitoring any active outbreaks in long-term care facilities.
+There are currently no active outbreaks in long-term care facilities.

-Taking all major factors into account, the overall determined risk level is moderate.
+Taking all major factors, especially case rate and hospital impact, into account, the overall determined risk level is moderate.